 This is what happens when we salt the potato and then wrap it with foil!

 The answer is budget-friendly and simple.
 Instead of wrapping our potatoes with aluminum foil, we simply rub the potatoes in a saturated fat, such as red palm oil or ghee.
 It’s messy and therapeutic.
 Now our potatoes will be delicious, nutritious and aluminum-free!

 After washing your hands and the potatoes, get your pan ready.
 Have a child (or an adult) rub a saturated oil into the potatoes.
 Put salt in a bowl and roll the potato in salt and add any other seasoning you like.
 Bake in the oven at 350˚F for about an hour.

 Feel free to rub the excess oil off your hands onto your legs and arms to lock in moisture!
 (Warning: red palm oil may add red color to your skin and look like a bad sunless tanning lotion!)

 When a fork can be gently pushed into the potato, it is ready.
 Top with lots of butter, sour cream, sauerkraut, cottage cheese or salsa.
 Fermented toppings like these are especially healthy.

 Enjoy!
 For some more tips to avoid aluminum, check out this article.

-Mandy is the force behind the advocacy portal Real Food Recovery.
+Mandy is the force behind the nonprofit advocacy portal Real Food Recovery.
 Seeing the need for children at risk to have better foods and education to handle their trauma, Mandy founded a nonprofit organization using real food, real discussion, and encouragement.
-As a Wife, Mom of birth, foster, and adopted children, author, Nutritional Therapist, & NRT, Mandy shares simple food tips while volunteering in a local Orphanage to create a model for change.
-Connect with Mandy through Instagram, Twitter and Facebook.
+A Wife, Mom of birth and adopted children, author, BSc., Functional Nutritional Therapy Practice, Mandy shares simple food tips online and volunteers at local Group and Orphanage Homes.